wolfswolke/DeathGarden_API_Rebirth/ReadMe.md

 - Create a new catalog parser
 - Dynamic leaderboards
 - Challenges (code is done already but needs rework)
-- Progression (leveling, currency, end of match, etc.)
 - Private matches (Requires Dedicated Servers sadly)
-- End-of-match endpoints
+- End-of-match endpoints (Show what you got at the end of the match)

 For more detailed information about our project's tasks, please visit the [to-do page](https://github.com/users/wolfswolke/projects/2/views/1).